analogdevicesinc/MaximAI_Documentation/Guides/Camera_Streaming_Guide.md

 stream_stat_t* get_camera_stream_statistic(void);
 ```

 The overflow condition is detected when `overflow_count` is not zero.
-It may happen if the processing of the image by the application is at a slower pace than its capturing.
-To match the image capturing and processing speed, increase the camera clock pre-scale value: *camera_write_reg(0x11, **0x1**)*.
-This value can be set in 0x0 - 0x1F range.
-Reducing the clock pre-scale value brings down the camera output clock and slows down the image capture speed.
+It may happen if the processing of the image by the application is slower pace than the image capture.
+To match the image capture and processing speeds, increase the camera clock pre-scale value: *camera_write_reg(0x11, **0x1**)*.
+This value can be set in the range from 0x0 to 0x1F inclusively.
+Reducing the clock pre-scale value slows the camera output clock and reduces the image capture speed.

-## Streaming image to the CNN
+## Streaming an Image to the CNN

-The CNN model must be  synthesized with `--fifo ` or `--fast-fifo` options in ai8xize.py.
+The CNN model must be  synthesized with the `--fifo ` or `--fast-fifo` options in ai8xize.py.

-The `cnn_start()` function should be called first followed by `camera_start_capture_image()` to capture  an image.
+The `cnn_start()` function should be called first, followed by `camera_start_capture_image()` to capture  an image.

 The CNN will start processing data automatically when enough data is available.

 Loading image data to the CNN is done in a time-critical nested loop by writing image horizontal lines one by one into the CNN FIFO.

-It's important to check `stat->dma_transfer_count` to make sure there is no overflow of streaming buffers.
+It is important to check `stat->dma_transfer_count` to make sure there is no overflow of streaming buffers.
 If an overflow condition is detected, increase the camera clock pre-scale value as described above.

 ```c++
 uint32_t cnn_unload_buffer[CNN_NUM_OUTPUTS/4];